Pratham-gupta610/LostAndFind/docs/prd.md

 #### 2.11.9 Validation Rules
 Implementation is INVALID if:
 - 'Owner Found' or 'Item Found' items are not visible to all users in Public Return Section
-- Homepage statistics do not update when items are concluded\n- Old items remain after6 months
+- Homepage statistics do not update when items are concluded\n- Old items remain after 6 months
 - Users can delete public history manually
 - Items exist in multiple lists simultaneously
 - concluded_at or date_reported timestamps are not properly tracked